dltemple/dltemple.github.io/_posts/2022-09-25-kalman-filter-radar-tensoflow.md

 ---

 In many fields of study, state-space-systems are a powerful and tool used to better predict and understand dynamical systems.
-Kalman, after whom the Kalman Fitler is named, derived a steady-state solution for a Gaussian system.
+Kalman, after whom the Kalman Filter is named, derived a steady-state solution for a Gaussian system.

 This technique can additionally be applied to dynamic systems with:
 - various observation types (RADAR, LIDAR, optical, etc.)